n0coder/n0engine/readme.md

    - set basic tile size, set basic chunk size, and scale
    - convert between screen space, tile space, and chunk space
    - find the bounding box in each space given

-## path finding tech
-   - a* pathfinding, which uses the world grid to map out tiles in a bounding box...

 ## procedural generation techs
    - use noise to control noise,